Reporter’s Notebook: We Stayed in Wuhan as the Last Trains Pulled Out

 As the front line in fighting the epidemic, the city faced the imminent need for a massive quarantine to contain the disease.
 The spread of the virus has been stunning.
 We’ve seen many issues that need to be clarified and covered by journalists.

-The development of the Wuhan virus has reminded the public of the outbreak of SARS in 2003, claiming nearly 800 lives and causing months of panic.
+The development of the coronavirus has reminded the public of the outbreak of SARS in 2003, claiming nearly 800 lives and causing months of panic.
 So did the spread of the African swine fever last year, which caused hefty economic losses for the country without being directly harmful to human health.

 That again showed how transparency and public oversight can be undermined in such a crisis.
 Administrative intervention and the long-standing mindset of maintaining stability can unintentionally create conditions for disease to spread.